 Brochure website or highly customized?

 When it comes to a simple website or complex, the simplest of simple website is often referred to as a brochure website.
-These are websites which are 5 or
+These are websites which are 5 or less pages and all content is provided for the web designer.

 Is maintenance included?
 How much does it cost?
 What if I need to make a change?
 How much do updates cost?